 Small Group Discussions of Popular Topics in Psychology

 Do you have a passion for reading?
 Would you like to delve deeper into current trends and popular concepts in psychology?
 If so, the Psychology Book Club may be for you!
 Participation in the Psychology Book Club involves a commitment to reading two titles per semester, the topics of which center on a psychology concept or subject.
 A psychology faculty member will select a book, then participants will meet in a small group setting with that faculty member to discuss the book in detail.
-The books are provided to participating members free of charge, and dinner is also provided at the group discussions.

 Past Book Selections:

 Franz de Waal

 By studying social behaviors in animals, such as bonding, the herd instinct, the forming of trusting alliances, expressions of consolation, and conflict resolution, Frans de Waal demonstrates that animals–and humans–are "preprogrammed to reach out."
 He has found that chimpanzees care for mates that are wounded by leopards, elephants offer "reassuring rumbles" to youngsters in distress, and dolphins support sick companions near the water's surface to prevent them from drowning.
 From day one humans have innate sensitivities to faces, bodies, and voices; we've been designed to feel for one another.

 The Center Cannot Hold: My Journey through Madness